 Choose a technique that aligns with your powers of patience

-Align your expectation with the budgets, resources, and environment you are working in
+Align your expectations with the budgets, resources, and environment you are working in

 (optional) Ignore the outcome of points above and do it anyway … one never knows.